-Article 3(5) and 3(23) - regulatory period and tariff period
+ARTICLE 3(5) REGULATORY PERIOD AND TARIFF PERIOD AND 3(23)

-Responsibility: subject to national decision based on Article 41(6)(a) of the Gas Directive target revenue are set', while the tariff period stands for the time period 'during which a particular level of reference price is applicable'.
+Responsibility: subject to national decision based on Article 41(6)(a) of the Gas Directive

 The TAR NC distinguishes between the concepts of 'regulatory period' and 'tariff period'.
-The regulatory period is a more general concept, for which 'the general rules for the allowed or
+The regulatory period is a more general concept, for which 'the general rules for the allowed or target revenue are set', while the tariff period stands for the time period 'during which a particular level of reference price is applicable'.